joshtynjala/actionscript-3.0-developers-guide/display/working-with-bitmaps/bitmap-example-animated-spinning-moon.md

 filter can be applied directly to a BitmapData object, which would be comparable to drawing directly onto a photographic slide to alter the image.
-A filter can also be applied to any display object, including a Bitmap instance; this would be like placing a filter in front of the slide projector’s lens to distort the output shown on the screen (without altering the original slide at all).
-Because the raw bitmap data is accessible through a Bitmap instance’s bitmapData property, the filter could have been applied directly to the raw bitmap data.
+A filter can also be applied to any display object, including a Bitmap instance; this would be like placing a filter in front of the slide projector's lens to distort the output shown on the screen (without altering the original slide at all).
+Because the raw bitmap data is accessible through a Bitmap instance's bitmapData property, the filter could have been applied directly to the raw bitmap data.
 However, in this case, it makes sense to apply the filter to the Bitmap display object rather than to the bitmap data.